What will pupils learn?

-Pupil will be assessed regulary in class and via completion exam style questions given for homework.
+Pupil will be assessed regularly in class and via completion exam style questions given for homework.

-Mock exam paper covering first three modules of unit one (multi choice questinos) and serveral extended writing tasks adapted from preouis years exam papers
+March – Mock exam paper covering first three modules of unit one (multi choice questions) and several extended writing tasks adapted from previous years exam papers

-End of year 10 Mock exam paper – pupils will be given a full past GCSE exam paper for unit one plus a number of extended writing tasks.
+May – End of year 10 Mock exam paper – pupils will be given a full past GCSE paper for unit one.